nandedamana/improved-tnum-mul/README.md

 - `--bits N`: set the range to [0, 2^N) (for each of P.mask, P.value,
   Q.mask, and Q.value, excluding the ill-formed ones).

+- `--no-print-each`: do not print the stats for each tnum pair tested.

 - `--print-sets`: print the concrete sets.

 ## Copyright